Flaxen Liver Chestnut Horse The Beauty of a Rare Color

 Origin of the Flaxen Gene

-The flaxen gene, which causes the lighter hair on the mane and tail, is a recessive gene that can be found in many breeds such as Thoroughbreds, Arabians, and American Quarter Horses.
-It originated from the Middle East and became prevalent in Europe during the 16th century when Arabian horses were brought over for breeding purposes.
-The flaxen gene is often associated with horses that carry the chestnut base coat, but it can also appear in other colors such as black and bay.
+The flaxen gene is responsible for the lighter mane and tail of these horses.
+It is a recessive gene found in breeds such as Thoroughbreds, Arabians, and American Quarter Horses.
+This gene originated in the Middle East and spread to Europe in the 16th century with the introduction of Arabian horses.
+Although it is most commonly associated with chestnut horses, the flaxen gene can also appear in black and bay horses

 Difference between Flaxen Liver Chestnut and Palomino

-Although both palominos and flaxen liver chestnuts have a similar appearance with their lighter hair on the mane and tail, they have distinct differences.
-A palomino has a golden or cream-colored coat with a white or light-colored mane and tail, while a flaxen liver chestnut has a darker base coat with a lighter mane and tail.
-Additionally, the flaxen gene is recessive, while the cream dilution gene that creates palomino coloring is dominant.
+While both flaxen liver chestnuts and palominos share lighter manes and tails, they are distinct in their base coat color.
+A palomino has a golden or cream-colored body with a white or light mane and tail, while the flaxen liver chestnut has a darker chestnut body with a lighter mane and tail.
+Additionally, the cream dilution gene is responsible for palominos, whereas the flaxen gene is recessive.

 Famous Flaxen Liver Chestnut Horses